By Simone Cannon de Bastardo on November 29th, 2016

-Although the Galapagos Islands, Atacama and Torres del Paine National Parks are well known among travelers in North America, most people don’t know that there are more than 300 other beautiful national parks, protected sanctuaries and nature reserves in South America.
-Some are more accessible than others, some are quite small, while others are bigger than some countries, but all are generally well-maintained and boast some of the most spectacular scenery and wildlife in the Americas.
+Although the Galapagos Islands, Atacama and Torres del Paine National Parks are well known among travelers from North America, most people don’t know that there are more than 300 other beautiful national parks, protected sanctuaries and nature reserves in South America.
+Some are more accessible than others, some are quite small, and others are bigger than some countries, but all are generally well-maintained and boast some of the most spectacular scenery and wildlife in the world.

 Parque Nacional Natural Tayrona (Tayrona National Natural Park), Colombia

 The second most-visited park in Colombia, Tayrona extends from the northern shores of the Caribbean to the Sierra Nevada de Santa Marta, the highest coastal mountain range in the world.
 Because two ecosystems make up the park, it is home to 180 species of mammals and 300 species of birds and, since the park encompasses part of the Caribbean sea, hundreds of species of coral, fish, sponges, mollusks and other marine life.
 Wildlife viewing excursions are very popular in the park and visitors have spotted black howler monkeys, titi monkeys, iguanas, bats, deer, jaguars and oncillas, a relative of the ocelot.
 Birdwatching is also popular and visitors may be lucky enough to see eagles, red woodpeckers and Andean condors, the second largest bird in the world.

 ‘Tayrona is considered to be one of the most beautiful parks in coastal South America.”